Switchbot-Nova/Switchbot-Switches/README.md

 - It is flexible enough to avoid false negatives (both `gateronblack` and `Gateron Black` match)
 - It is not too generic, because that would create match conflicts.
 For example having `"RegEx": "(gateron)"` would be bad as your entry could potentially be returned for every query for Gateron.
 If in doubt, consider doing some tests on https://regexr.com/.
 - Switchbot has been updated so that it removes capital letters and spaces from user input so no need to put this in your RegEx.
+- We have implemented better RegEx, you can find some examples under gateron.
+Eg: Black Ink, Black Silent Ink, Cap V2 Gold

 ## First Time Contributing